juliet29/es159_final/README.md

 # es159_final

+## Important Files
-trajGen2.py - PyBullet simulation of Kuka Iiwa robot printing a geometry in it's own workspace trajGen3.py - PyBullet simulation of Kuka Iiwa roprinting a geometry that is larger than its workspace extractPaths_orig.ipynb - Python notebook that shows visualization of the paths being extracted from the geometry, and motion planning of the robot robot.py - robot class that controls the robot's motion helper.py - helper functions geoPaths.py - file that create paths for the robot to print from a given geometry
+* trajGen2.py - PyBullet simulation of Kuka Iiwa robot printing a geometry in it's own workspace.
+* trajGen3.py - PyBullet simulation of Kuka Iiwa roprinting a geometry that is larger than its workspace
+* extractPaths_orig.ipynb - Python notebook that shows visualization of the paths being extracted from the geometry, and motion planning of the robot
+* robot.py - robot class that controls the robot's motion
+* helper.py - helper functions
+* geoPaths.py - file that create paths for the robot to print from a given geometry